Jack Butland: Rangers

 On 6 June 2023, Scottish Premiership club Rangers confirmed that Butland had agreed to join them on a four-year deal on 1 July, after the expiry of his contract with Crystal Palace.
 He made his debut for the club, starting the match, in a 1–0 defeat away to Kilmarnock on 5 August 2023.
 He recorded his first clean sheet for Rangers during a league match at home to Livingston on 12 August 2023.

+Hull City

+On 2 July 2026, Jack Butland signed for Hull City on a two-year contract with an option of a further year.

 International career

 England youth teams

 Butland made his international debut on 3 October 2008, keeping a clean sheet as the England under-16 team beat their Northern Ireland counterparts 6–0 in a Victory Shield match.

 When the whistle went I just couldn't believe it.
 I was so relieved.
 We'd just beaten Spain.
 In a Final.
 First-ever time European Champions.
 Unbelievable.
 An incredible feeling.